 In this workshop you decide on the tasks you are definitely going to pursue and those you would like to discard.
 Then you practise different ways of convincing your colleagues and supervisors.
 You will learn to say no in an effective and friendly way.

 Scientists often find themselves in situations where good negotiation skills are called for.
 For instance, when communicating with their supervisor, collaborating with other scientists on a paper, or when applying for a new position.
 The difficulty is to pursue your own ideas and maintain a good relationship with important others at the same time.

 The question always seems to be whether the negotiation should be soft or hard.
 Negotiation is actually an everyday occurrence and need not result in battle.
 The two parties can even both come out of negotiations as winners, if you deploy a little creativity and pay respectful attention to everyone’s interests.
-In this workshop of half a day participants learn how to prepare negotiations thoroughly and how both parties can book success.
+In this workshop participants learn how to prepare negotiations thoroughly and how both parties can book success.

 We focus on negotiations with colleagues, supervisors and people you supervise yourself.
 We start with an exciting negotiating game and move from discussing the theory and strategies to personal preferences and personal actions and we will finish practising communication in a ‘real-life’ case.